-Some of the most common circumstances of separation of employment with the District are:
+The examples listed below are someSome of the most common circumstances under whichof separation of employment is terminated: with the District are:

 - 1. Resignation: Voluntary employment termination initiated by an employee. - 2.
 Dismissal: Involuntary termination of employment initiated by the District. - 3.
 Retirement: Voluntary employment termination initiated by an employee who meets age, length of service, and any other criteria for retirement from the District. - 4.
 Layoff: Involuntary employment termination by the District for reasons unrelated to the employee's job performance.